Atigit15/Interview-Prep/README.md

 Your coding skill is measured with 2 things, DSA coding rounds (online assesments and interviews) and your projects, which are discussed in your interviews.
 ## DSA
 - [Strivers Sheet](https://takeuforward.org/interviews/strivers-sde-sheet-top-coding-interview-problems/)
-- Contests and practice on leetcode
+- Contests and practice on Leetcode and Atcoder
+- CSES problem set
-- Time and space complexity
+- Good grasp on time and space complexity
 ## Projects
 - 2-3 projects with minimal and clean design (unless you are a designer) and priority zero features.
 - Be sure to deploy your site/app